ansibleguy/infra_pki/README.md

 * **Warning:** Not every setting/variable you provide will be checked for validity.
 Bad config might break the role!

-* **Note:** If you want to read a good explanation of how 'keyUsage' and 'extendedKeyUsage' is to be used - check out this StackExchange answer: [LINK](https://superuser.com/questions/738612/openssl-ca-keyusage-extension/1248085#1248085)
+* **Note:** If you want to read a good explanation of how 'keyUsage' and 'extendedKeyUsage' are to be used - check out this StackExchange answer: [LINK](https://superuser.com/questions/738612/openssl-ca-keyusage-extension/1248085#1248085)

 * **Note:** If you want to know how to manually create a PKI/SubCA's using EasyRSA - check out [@QueuingKoala](https://gist.github.com/QueuingKoala)'s clean example on how to do that: [GitHub Gist](https://gist.github.com/QueuingKoala/e2c1c067a312384915b5)